Dissipative continuation for ground-state preparation at chemical transition states: Introduction

 Our work complements recent progress on dissipative and hybrid strategies for chemical state preparation along reaction coordinates, including constructions that improve warm starts and enable controlled access to excited manifolds~\cite{Li2025_excitedstates, Li_2025}.
 In this emerging picture, equilibrium-quality classical (or hybrid) preparation supplies high-fidelity endpoints, while path-based dissipative evolution provides a principled mechanism to carry those warm starts through the transition-state bottleneck where classical guiding states are least reliable.

 The remainder of the paper is organized as follows.
-In~\Cref{sec:reaction-path-theorem}, we prove the efficiency i.e., identify the regime in which our algorithm requires $O(\mathrm{poly}(N_o))$ quantum resources.
-In~\cref{sec:resource-estimates} provide quantum resource estimates associated with running our algorithm on real-world quantum chemical problems on fault tolerant quantum computers.
-In~\cref{sec:discussion}, we discuss how our algorithm fits into the on-going pursuit of developing practical fault tolerant quantum algorithms for studying chemical reactions.
-In the~\cref{sec:section1,sec:thm2}, we provide proofs of the theorems introduced herein, in addition to the methodology behind our resource estimation for practical quantum circuit implementations of our algorithm in~\cref{sec:resource_estimation_method,sec:logical_circuit}.
+In~\Cref{sec:reaction-path-theorem}, we prove the efficiency i.e., identify the regime in which our algorithm requires $O(\mathrm{poly}(N_o))$ quantum resources, and show how to optimize the reaction path to ensure efficiency.
+In~\cref{sec:resource-estimates} we provide an implementation of our algorithm, {we present a set of numerical models to validate the algorithm and provide evidence for the ubiquity of the ETH-like regime}, and present resource estimates associated with running our algorithm on real-world chemical problems for fault-tolerant quantum computers.
+In~\cref{sec:discussion}, we discuss how our algorithm fits into the ongoing pursuit of developing practical fault tolerant quantum algorithms for studying chemical reactions.
+In~\cref{sec:section1,sec:thm2}, we provide proofs of theorems introduced herein, in addition to the methodology behind our resource estimation for practical quantum circuit implementations of our algorithm in~\cref{sec:resource_estimation_method,sec:logical_circuit}.
 Additionally, we establish our algorithm within the broader landscape of ground-state preparation methods through a detailed comparative analysis in~\cref{sec:das_vs_diss,sec:pr_dc_vs_dissip}.